VinayRajput/Chatbot-with-llama3.1-8b/README.md

-# README.md for Configuring Chatbot with Llama 3.1:8B on Local Machine
+# Configuring Chatbot with Llama 3.1:8B on Local Machine

 This document provides a step-by-step guide to install and run the Llama 3.1:8B model on your local machine and configure a chatbot which can read document file and answer questions.